GoogleChrome/web.dev/src/site/content/en/fast/fetch-priority/index.md

 In this article, we'll discuss the Fetch Priority API and the `fetchpriority` HTML attribute, which allow you to hint at the relative priority of a resource (`high` or `low`).
 Fetch Priority can help optimize the Core Web Vitals.

 {% Aside %}
 This feature was originally called Priority Hints but was renamed to Fetch Priority after standardization.
-See [history](#history) below for more details.
+See [History](#history) below for more details.
 {% endAside %}

 <figure>